 Garage doors are considered by most home owners as a necessary part of the home and they are given no further thought.

-Yet every year 10,000 Americans are injured by garage doors mishaps.
+Yet every year ten thousand Americans are injured by garage doors mishaps.
 Most doors are installed correctly and the openers operate according to specification, but as time goes by there is wear and a general lack of maintenance, the opener is adjusted to counter this and all appears well.

-About 7,500 injured fingers a year could be less severe if the down force safety settings are properly set up, allowing the trapped person to push up on the door and the opener reversing to release the fingers.
-Badly crushed fingers often need to be amputated.
+About seven thousand five hundred injured fingers a year could be less severe if the down force safety settings are properly set up, allowing the trapped person to push up on the door and having the opener reversing without extreme pressure to release the fingers.
+Sadly badly crushed fingers often need to be amputated.

 When did you last check the safety features on your door opener?